Judicial Misconduct

 If the conduct which is the subject of the complaint under investigation is related to the health of the judge concerned, the judge concerned may take remedial measures.
 It also allows for a recommendation to issue to the judge about the need to seek medical assistance.

-Section 73 concerns the consequences if the judge concerned consents to the issuing of a reprimand to him or her by the Judicial Conduct Committee before or during the investigation of a complaint by a panel of inquiry.
+If the judge concerned consents to the issuing of a reprimand to him or her by the Judicial Conduct Committee before or during the investigation of a complaint by a panel of inquiry.
 In such circumstances the investigation may be adjourned and a report in relation to the complaint submitted to the Judicial Conduct Committee.

+Where a complaint being investigated by a panel of inquiry is withdrawn, no further action may be taken, or the investigation may continue.
 A panel of inquiry has the power to adjourn an investigation of a complaint if it appears to it appropriate to do so.

 On completion of an investigation of a complaint by a panel of inquiry, it makes its written report to the Judicial Conduct Committee setting out its findings.
 It specifies the content of the report and the nature of recommendations which may be made.
 For example, a recommendation may be to the effect that the judge concerned pursue a specified course of action, including attending a course or training of a specified type, or it may involve the issuing of an admonishment to the judge concerned.